 “This reflects our continued effort to build a diverse and broad group of stakeholders that transcends boundaries and works toward common goals.
 Our unique group – led by sovereign nations, states and counties – sees a new path toward rural economic development, tribal self-determination and a cleaner global environment by establishing an inclusive conversation about natural gas development,” said Andrew Browning of Western States and Tribal Nations.

 The addition of Baja Mexico to the initiative creates another export avenue for these stranded natural gas assets, and supplements efforts WSTN has already undertaken to support the proposed Jordan Cove LNG terminal in Coos Bay, Oregon.

 Rio Blanco County Commissioner Jeff Rector commented: “I see this helping create a great future for us by adding another option to help us get our natural gas to market.
 Without figuring out a market for it, our rural future is bleak.
 Our four Colorado counties joined this initiative in the first place because we saw what was happening as our state began backing away from energy.
 It's a part of our lives and part of everybody's lives, whether they know it or not.”

 “The addition of Baja California to our organization aligns our existing membership with a country that has growing needs for multiple energy resources.
 Additionally, we see Baja as a strategic member that will provide a logical export partner to Asian countries seeking LNG and low-sulfur coal, two resources that drive Wyoming’s economy,” said Bryan Hassler, Executive Director of the Wyoming Pipeline Authority.

-Western States and Tribal Nations is a unique, trans-national initiative led by sovereign tribal nations, states and counties focused on creating rural economic development, advancing tribal self-determination and a reducing global emissions through the export of clean natural gas from North American producing basins to international markets.
+Western States and Tribal Nations is a unique, trans-national initiative led by sovereign tribal nations, states and counties that advocates for creating rural economic development, advancing tribal self-determination and reducing global emissions through the export of cleaner natural gas from western North American basins to international markets.